Recognition of collapsible complexes is NP-complete: Introduction

 \begin{theorem} It is NP-complete to decide whether a given $3$-dimensional simplicial complex admits a perfect Morse matching. \end{theorem}

-For further details on Morse matchings in the computational complexity context we refer to Joswig and Pfetsch~\cite{joswig-pfetsch06}.
+In the short proof below we keep a few notions undefined.
+We refer to Joswig and Pfetsch~\cite{joswig-pfetsch06} for these notions as well as for further details on Morse matchings in the computational complexity context.

+\begin{proof} We use the fact that a simplicial complex $K$ collapses to a point $x$ if and only if it admits a Morse function such that $K \setminus \{x, \emptyset\}$ contains no critical cells (see Forman~\cite{forman98}).
+Therefore, $K$ is collapsible if and only if it admits a perfect Morse matching (see the exposition by Joswig and Pfetsch~\cite{joswig-pfetsch06}).
+Consequently, Theorem~\ref{t:morse} is equivalent to Theorem~\ref{t:main}. \end{proof}

+Efficient search for collapsing sequences also plays an important role for searching a CW-complex homotopy equivalent to a given simplicial complex with number of critical cells as small as possible.
+This has further impact on efficient homology computations.
+See~\cite{benedetti-lutz14}.

-\heading{Links to shape-reconstruction.} The task of shape reconstruction is to reconstruct a shape from a set of points that sample the shape.
+\heading{Links to shape-reconstruction.} The task of shape reconstruction is to reconstruct a shape from a set of points that sample it.
 An important subtask is to reconstruct the homotopy type or the homeomorphism type of the shape.
-In a recent work of Attali and Lieutier~\cite{attali-lieutier12manuscript}, the task is to collapse the Rips complex or the \v{C}ech complex of the sampling set to a complex homeomorphic with the shape.
-In this context, Theorem~\ref{t:main} mean certain limitations for results one can expect.
-In particular, specific treatment using properties of Rips and \v{C}ech complexes seem important.
+In a recent work of Attali and Lieutier~\cite{attali-lieutier_online_first15}, the aim is to collapse the Rips complex or the \v{C}ech complex of the sampling set to a complex homeomorphic with the shape.
+In this context, Theorem~\ref{t:main} means certain limitations for results one can expect.
+In particular, specific treatment in~\cite{attali-lieutier_online_first15}, using the properties of the Rips and \v{C}ech complexes, seems important.

-\heading{Another notion of collapsibility.} In the context of Helly-type theorems in discrete geometry Wegner~\cite{wegner75} introduced a notion of $d$-collapsibility.
+\heading{Another notion of collapsibility.} In the context of Helly-type theorems in discrete geometry, Wegner~\cite{wegner75} introduced a notion of $d$-collapsibility.
 This notion shares some properties with collapsibility, but for example, it does not preserve the homotopy type.
 The author has shown in~\cite{tancer10np} that the recognition of $d$-collapsible complexes is NP-hard for $d \geq 4$.
 We remark that the approach in that case is different and the result from~\cite{tancer10np} should not be confused with the result presented here on classical (Whitehead's) collapsibility.